 Reasons for Paper Trading

-You’ll need to balance things like finding good trades, entering orders correctly, managing your winning trades correctly, cutting your losses when you have to … the list goes on.
+You’ll need to balance things like finding your best strategies, scanning trade opportunities, entering orders, managing trades, cutting losses … The list goes on.

-To expect to do all of this perfectly when you’re just starting out is unrealistic.
-That’s why everyone tells newbies to paper trade before they even fund a live account.
+Don’t expect to get it all right when you’re starting.
+That’s unrealistic.
+And it’s why I tell newbies to paper trade before they fund a live account.

-It’s a no-risk, high upside activity.
-If you’re new, make sure you paper trade first!
+It’s a no-risk, high-upside activity.
+If you’re new, it’s smart to paper trade first.

-You could just trade the setup with a small amount of risk on each trade and hope for the best.
-But, if you want to be a smart trader, why risk capital on something that’s not yet proven?
+You could trade the setup and hope for the best … But if you want to trade smarter, why risk the capital?

-If you’re excited about a new setup, paper trade it for a month or more — or at least until you feel confident that the setup works for you and turns a profit.
+If you’re excited about a new setup, paper trade it until you feel confident that the setup can work for you.